 Naturally, the Yugoslav First League also folded amid the turmoil, and it was replaced by domestic splinter leagues in each of the respective countries.
 Nowadays, NHK Rijeka compete in Prva HNL, the top flight of Croatian football.
 They are just one of four clubs to win the Croatian championship, doing so in 2016-17.
 A famous win over AC Milan followed in the Europa League, putting Rijeka on the football map.

-In some far off romantic future, Rijeka and Tranmere may meet again, perhaps in a reunion friendly or maybe even in a more formal competition.
-In the relentless campaign for a foreign pre-season tour, a few potential destinations are often proferred.
+In some far-off romantic future, Rijeka and Tranmere may meet again, perhaps in a reunion friendly or maybe even in a more formal competition.
+In the relentless campaign for a foreign pre-season tour, a few potential destinations are often proffered.
 Eindhoven is popular, for example, as is Germany.

 Yet in the interest of poetic symmetry, I would like to suggest Rijeka, or at the very least Croatia, as a possible hotspot.
 Maybe we could even invite NHK here to Prenton Park, because there is nothing like a two-legged tie spanning four decades of turmoil, eh?